lucilejones/countriesoftheworldcli/README.md

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Feel free to report bugs and give us feedback [here](https://replit.com/support).

+Added notes:
+When getting this error:
+ruby replit `require': cannot load such file -- byebug (LoadError)

+If I run the file with
+bundle exec ruby main.rb
+(instead of just ruby main.rb)
+It will work.